St Albans Boiler Repairs - Herts Boilers

 Occasionally, we find a situation where the boilers is in a really bad state and we can reasonably expect to have to keep patching it up on a regular basis.
 If that is the case, We will also tell you what you can expect.
 It is then your choice whether you take your chances and hope for the best, or decide to avoid more unpleasant surprises and opt for reliability.
 We do not believe in replacing one problem with another, and only use high quality models for replacement if that is what the client wants.

-Turn on your immersion heater for hot water while waiting for boiler being fixed
+Turn your immersion heater on for hot water while waiting for boiler being fixed

-1. Vented or open vented system
+1. Vented or open vented system (head cisterns in loft space)

 2. Combi boiler system